chular/DrinksEDA/README.md

 # DrinksEDA - Exploratory Data Analysis

-This Jupyter Notebook contains Python code for performing exploratory data analysis (EDA) on a dataset of drinks by country.
+This is python code done in Jupyter Notebook for performing exploratory data analysis (EDA) on a dataset of drinks by country.
 The dataset is publicly available and is retrieved from the following URL: [http://bit.ly/drinksbycountry](http://bit.ly/drinksbycountry).

 ## Prerequisites